 When you choose to study with us, you'll gain more than just a qualification.
 You'll be part of our learning community, where our students learn not only from our academics, but from each other, from practice placements and from our Service User Reference Group (SURG).
 SURG is made up of service users, carers, and volunteers who kindly share their lived experience of health and social care.
 Their input into the design of our curriculum as well as into our lectures and seminar sessions means you’ll benefit from a compassionate perspective as well as an enhanced ability to advocate.

 Our BA and MA Social Work courses are accredited by Social Work England.
 This means that successful completion of these courses leads to eligibility to register as a qualified Social Worker.
 We have an excellent track record for employability: 98% of UK undergraduate full-time from the School of Health and Social Care are in highly skilled employment or further study (Graduate Outcomes 2023).
 We’re confident you’ll have a choice of jobs at your fingertips on graduation.

-Make a choice that will lead to big changes.
-Not just for you, but for all those you work with and advocate for.
-Studying MA Social Work with us means you'll gain far more than just eligibility to register as a qualified Social Worker - you'll develop your knowledge and skillset to analyse intersecting injustices, and crucially, you'll have the toolkit to collaboratively build better futures for your clients.
+Studying MA Social Work with us at Essex means you'll gain far more than just eligibility to register as a qualified Social Worker - you'll develop your knowledge and skillset to analyse intersecting injustices, and crucially, you'll have the toolkit to collaboratively build better futures for those you will work with.

-Here at Essex, we pride ourselves on offering a postgraduate route into social work which is underpinned by interprofessional study with the School of Law.
+Here at Essex, we pride ourselves on offering a postgraduate route into social work which is underpinned by interprofessional study, including with health and social care professionals such as hospital and forensic social workers, as well as human rights experts from Essex Law School.
 We firmly believe that social work is a human rights profession, and it's important to take a global outlook when looking for examples of best practice.
-If you're looking for a rewarding career which is a practical application of human rights, this could be the course for you.
+This includes bringing practice experience into the classroom and to examine practice critically.
+If you're looking for a rewarding, flexible career that is a practical application of human rights and social justice, this is the course for you.